 But there was a certain something about that broken stone that still held the jewelers eye.

 Perhaps that's why the original owner kept it safely in her jewelry box for all those years.
 How could anyone not appreciate the luminous beauty that still burned so brightly within that diamond, the jeweler wondered?

 It's the same with people, the jeweler mused.
 Children can arrive broken too.
-In this world there are children who are born with Autism, with Down's Syndrome, with Cerebral Palsy.
+In this world there are children who are born with Autism, with Down's Syndrome, with Cerebral Palsy, or have experienced another type of disability.
 There are so very many things that can suddenly go wrong, and for no apparent reason.
 Worse, there are so many people who can't begin to see the worth in these children.
 Families who would just as soon toss their less than perfect children away, without ever really understanding the life and the joy that continues to glow within them.